Earth Sangha Native Plant Compendium

 Being able to effectively read a site takes time and experience – the more you can compare it to other parks and natural areas you’ve been to and the flora you’ve seen on those sites the more complete a picture you’ll be able to see.
 Don’t fret if you can’t make sense of everything!
 People are willing to help – in fact, as time allows, we even do house calls and consultations, but good landscape designers with experience with native plants will have a good sense of this too.

 The more comfortable you get identifying the plants and see and understanding the contours of a site, the better you will become at identifying what plant communities we have and where they might be found.

-A plant community is an assemblage of plant species that arises repeatedly in certain conditions.
+A plant community is an association of plant species that arise out of specific environments and interactions with those populations, with animals, and other components of the environment that can be distinguished from other such assemblages.
+That is, they are recognizable patterns of how plants arrange themselves in the wild.
 Plant communities can be natural (late successional to old age forests, stable prairies, marshes and various wetlands), semi-natural or successional (for example, successional meadows, old fields, and early successional forests).
 Where patterns are observed and repeated in similar habitat, ecologists define and delineate out specific plant communities.
 This is done in a scientific manner where they identify representative areas, select test plots within those areas, and identify and quantify the plant species growing in those plots.

 Each plant community is also defined by indicator species and conditions.
 For example, a “Coastal Plain/Piedmont Small-Stream Floodplain Forest” is defined by the dominance of Tuliptree, Spicebush, Sweetgum, and Jack-in-the-Pulpit on sites with low elevations with typically acidic soils, along small streams in the Coastal Plain and Piedmont in our region.